r00tsyst3m/Python-Compress-Image/README.md

 ## Usage
 1. Download above python script.

-2. Create directory named "input" in same directory where above python code it present.
+2. Create directory named "input" and "output" in same directory where above python code it present.

 3. Put All your images that has to be compressed inside "input" directory